The Soldier's Details

 - Church of England

 - ‘A’ Force Burma, Java Party No. 4, Williams Force

 - Neikhe Wood Camp 131km, Neikhe 133km, Kanchanaburi-British Army Hospital at Chulalongkom Bangkok

 - Tanyin 35km, Beke Taung 40km, Anakwin 45km, Taungzan 57km, Mezali 72, Apalon 77km, Kyondaw- Payathon 108, nAungganaung 105km

 - Thailand-Singapore by aircraft; Singapore-Fremantle, H.M.
 Hospital Ship Karoa

 George enlisted AIF 6 Aug 1940 later joining 2/4th MGB.
 He became Driver with Battalion HQ – with Commanding Officer Lt-Col Mick Anketell.

-Glass was one a several men from Btn HQ who went AWOL at Fremantle when ‘Aquitania’ anchored overnight 15 Jan 1942 on her way from Sydney to Singapore.
+Glass was one a several men from Btn HQ who went AWOL at Fremantle when ‘Aquitania’ anchored overnight 15 Jan 1942 on her way from Sydney to Singapore, and were unsuccessful in reboarding prior to her departure on 16 Jan 1942.
 Please read about those AWOL at Fremantle.